johnpaulett/txHL7/docs/index.rst

 the TCP server using :py:mod:`socket` or :py:mod:`asyncore`.
 Likewise, a developer may wish to use an alternate HL7 parsing routine, but still use twisted-hl7.

+As of the :ref:`0.2.0 release <release-0.2.0>`, there is a streamlined way to use python-hl7 as the parser for twisted-hl7, via the :py:class:`twistedhl7.receiver.AbstractHL7Receiver`.

 Contents
 ========